Big Brother Modi is watching India's bureaucrats

 The dashboard of the Biometric Attendance System displays a dynamic, real-time chart of how many people are at work.
 It is also possible to click through and check when an individual checks in and logs out of the system.

-“It all started with the prime minister giving the idea,” said project coordinator Shefali Sushil Dash of India’s National Informatics Center, the agency for e-government initiatives.
+“It all started with the prime minister giving the idea,” said project coordinator Shefali Sushil Dash of India’s National Informatics Centre, the agency for e-government initiatives.

 The system is based on the Aadhaar (Foundation) biometric identity card system launched by the last government that now covers 680 million people, and refines a pilot project launched by techno-bureaucrat Ram Sewak Sharma in the state of Jharkhand.